 The laws, regulations, and authorities governing Chatham (NZ) and its operations may change, and may result in additional material expenditures or time delays.
 Exploration and mining permits may be susceptible to revision or cancellation by new laws or changes in direction by the government of the day.
-In addition, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 is new and, as with any new legislation, has not been tested by the Courts and could be subject to uncertainty as to its interpretation or application.
+In addition, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 has in recent years been subject to varying and conflicting interpretation by the Courts which is expected to be resolved by a recent application by another marine mining project.
+Until then there will continue to be uncertainty as to its interpretation or application.